masiedu4/michaelasiedu-portfolio/src/content/blog/humility.md

 ### 4. Surrender to God's Will

-Recognize the limits of your understanding and seek guidance from mentors, wise counsel, and, for believers, God.
+Know the limits of your understanding and seek guidance from mentors, wise counsel, and, for believers, God.

-Be open to divine direction and willing to surrender your desires and plans to align with God's will in your relationships, career, and all aspects of life.
+Surrender your desires and plans to align with God's will in all aspects of your life.

 > James 4:10 advises humbling oneself before the Lord, acknowledging God's sovereignty, and seeking His will.

-Pride is the devil; ego is the enemy.
 Shalom!